ethan-prime/Wordle-AI/README.md

 Ex -- (let's say in our guess "bagel" that b and a were in the right spot, g and e were absent, and l was present somewhere) -- ccaap

 The bot will then recommend a word for you to use.
-[Note: You don't have to use the recommendation--you can skip--but you must enter the word you used to receiving a better recommendation]
+[Note: You don't have to use the recommendation--you can skip--but you must enter the word you used to receive a better recommendation]

 When prompted with "Found? (y):" you can click ENTER or type any key EXCEPT y to continue guessing. y will trigger the AI to stop executing the script.